 I am super excited to be looking forward to The Kimberley Ride in June this year.
 I am also contemplating The Maasai Mara or Mongolia next year.
-Tassie and New Zealand look awesome as well, and maybe hubby can tag along…. not too sure about that though!
+The rides in New Zealand look awesome as well, and maybe hubby can tag along… not too sure about that though!
 HA HA.
 You can tell that I’m hooked!

-It would have to be riding The Pass of Tears…it looked as though there was literally no track at all to follow along this ridge line with the wind howling about us.
+It would have to be riding The Pass of Tears on The Patagonia Trail… it looked as though there was literally no track at all to follow along this ridge line, with the wind howling about us.
 Jakob dismounted and went for a scout up ahead to investigate the track before we all traversed it.
 It was thrilling, exhilarating and slightly frightening all at the same time.
-But to be on the backs of Jakob’s amazing and sure footed horses, made it all too easy.
-The scenery was spectacular with mountains going on forever and ever.
+But to be on the backs of Jakob’s amazing and surefooted horses made it all too easy.
+The scenery was spectacular, with mountains going on forever and ever.
 Oh and the food was pretty memorable also, as well as the Malbec and our accommodation.

-Why choose this type of travel, as in exploring a new country from the back of a horse?
+Why choose this type of travel, as in exploring a new place from the back of a horse?

-I enjoyed riding 3 different horses on this ride but am embarrassed to admit that I cannot remember my favourite’s name as it was Argentinian.
-All I can say is that she was Jakob’s chestnut mare which he uses for endurance races.
+I enjoyed riding three different horses on this ride, but am embarrassed to admit that I cannot remember my favourite’s name as it was Argentinian.
+All I can say is that she was Jakob’s chestnut mare who he uses for endurance races.

 A tip that every globetrotter should know before going on a ride…